Youda008/OpenRGB-cppSDK/README.md

 Complete examples of working apps using this library can be found in directory `examples`, feel free to copy&paste anything.

 #### Building your application
 Depending on your IDE or build system, you must add the directory `include` to your include directories and the directory where you built this library to your link library directories.
 Then you must link library `orgbsdk` to your app.
-The library is static, so you don't have to worry about moving any dynamic librariess around together with your app.
+The library is static, so you don't have to worry about moving any dynamic libraries around together with your app.

 Simpliest example with GCC
 ```